Ayesha Jalal

-Ayesha Jalal (Punjabi, عائشہ جلال) is a Pakistani-American historian who serves as the Mary Richardson Professor of History at Tufts University, and was the recipient of the 1998 MacArthur Foundation Fellowship.
+Ayesha Jalal (Punjabi, عائشہ جلال) is a Pakistani-American historian known for her work documenting the biography and career of Muhammad Ali Jinnah, the founder and first Governor-General of Pakistan.
+She is currently the Mary Richardson Professor of History at Tufts University.
+Earlier in her career, Jalal taught at Harvard University and Columbia University.
+She was the recipient of the 1998 MacArthur Foundation Fellowship.

 Family and early life

-Ayesha Jalal was born in Lahore, Pakistan in 1956, the daughter of Hamid Jalal, a senior Pakistani civil servant, and his wife Zakia Jalal.
+Jalal was born in Lahore, Pakistan in 1956, to Hamid Jalal, a senior Pakistani civil servant, and his wife Zakia Jalal.
 She is related in two ways to the Urdu writer Saadat Hasan Manto.
-Ayesha's paternal grandmother (Hamid Jalal's mother) was the sister of Manto.
+Her paternal grandmother was the sister of Manto.
 Secondly, Manto's wife Safia was the sister of Ayesha's mother Zakia Jalal.
 In other words, the uncle-nephew pair of Manto and Hamid Jalal were married to the sisters Safia and Zakia.

 Jalal is married to the distinguished Indian historian Sugata Bose, who is a professor of history at Harvard.
 He is a grand-nephew of the Indian Bengali freedom fighter Subhash Chandra Bose.

 Education

-Jalal came to New York City at the age of 14, when her father was posted at the Pakistan Mission to the United Nations.
-She obtained her BA, majoring in History and Political Science, from Wellesley College, USA, and her doctorate in history from Trinity College at University of Cambridge, where she wrote her Ph.D. dissertation: 'Jinnah, the Muslim League and the Demand for Pakistan'.
+Ayesha Jalal moved to New York City at the age of 14, when her father was posted at Pakistan's Mission to the United Nations.
+She obtained her BA in History and Political Science, from Wellesley College, USA, and her doctorate in history from Trinity College at University of Cambridge, where she wrote her Ph.D. dissertation: 'Jinnah, the Muslim League and the Demand for Pakistan.

-Ayesha Jalal studied at Wellesley College before moving to Trinity College, Cambridge where she received her doctorate in 1983.
 She stayed at Cambridge until 1987, working as a fellow of Trinity College and later as a Leverhulme Fellow.
-She moved to Washington, D.C. in 1985, to work as a fellow at the Woodrow Wilson Center and later as Academy Scholar at the Harvard University's Academy for International and Area Studies.
+She moved to Washington, D.C. in 1985, to work as a fellow at the Woodrow Wilson Center and later as Academy Scholar at Harvard's Academy for International and Area Studies.
 She was hired by Columbia University as an associate professor in 1991 but her tenureship was declined after review in 1995.
 In 1999, she joined Tufts University as a tenured professor.

 The bulk of her work deals with the creation of Muslim identities in modern South Asia.

 Career

 Ayesha Jalal has been Fellow of Trinity College, Cambridge (1980–1984), Leverhulme Fellow at the Center of South Asian Studies, Cambridge (1984–1987), Fellow of the Woodrow Wilson Center for International Scholars in Washington, DC (1985–1986), Academy Scholar at Harvard University's Academy for International and Area Studies (1988–1990), associate professor at Columbia University's Department of History (1991–1995).
 She has taught at the University of Wisconsin–Madison, Tufts University, Columbia University, Harvard University and Lahore University of Management Sciences.

 Jalal sued Columbia University alleging bias after her tenure review for a professorship was declined in 1995.
-The suit was dismissed for lack of evidence of discrimination.
+In her lawsuit, Jalal accused the university of discrimination on the basis of religious and ethnic background.